duckietown/docs-AIDO/book/AIDO/10_motivation/20_motivation.md

 <img src="images/in_lane.jpg" width="90" height="80"/>  |  <img src="images/lane_following_v.jpg" width="90" height="80"/> |  <img src="images/Autolab_map.png" width="90" height="80"/> |  <img src="images/fleet_management.jpg" width="100" height="80"/> |  <img src="images/amod_gray3.png" width="90" height="80"/> -->

-The AI Driving Olympics competition is structured into the following five separate tasks:
+The AI Driving Olympics competition is structured into the following four separate tasks:

 ###[Embodied individual robot tasks](#embodied_tasks)

 Tasks within which code to control a single Duckiebot is submitted.

   * [Lane following (LF)](#lf): Control of a Duckiebot to drive on the right lane on streets within Duckietown without other moving Duckiebots present.

   * [Lane following + vehicles (LFV)](#lf_v): Control of a Duckiebot to drive on the right lane on streets within Duckietown with other moving Duckiebots and static obstacles present.